Alberta Travel Guide- How to Visit Canada’s Wild West

 Calgary, Alberta’s largest city with over 1.3 million residents, is a major economic hub driven by the oil and gas industry, finance, and technology.
 Known for its Western heritage, Calgary hosts the annual Calgary Stampede, attracting over a million visitors.

 The city’s skyline features the iconic Calgary Tower, offering panoramic views of the Rockies.
-Calgary’s cultural scene includes the Glenbow Museum and the Calgary Philharmonic Orchestra, making it a vibrant urban center with a mix of modernity and tradition.
+Calgary’s cultural scene includes the Glenbow Museum and the Calgary Philharmonic Orchestra.

 Edmonton